ansys/pyansys-dev-guide/doc/source/coding-style/deprecation.rst

 that links to the new method.
 This way, you notify your users when you make an API change and give them a chance to change their code.
 Otherwise, users stop upgrading, or worse, stop using your API, due to stability concerns.
-For this reason, it's best to use a warning first and then use an error after a minor release or two.
+For this reason, it is best to use a warning first and then use an error after a minor release or two.

 .. code:: python